RedisLabs/redislabs-docs/content/rs/administering/security/ldap-integration.md

 # It should include the base domain component (dc)
 ldap_search_base: ou=coolUsers,dc=company,dc=com

-# Specify a search filter.
+# Specify a LDAP search filter.
 The value for the configuration option (%u)
-# should correspond to parameters (uid) specific for your installation.
+# should correspond to parameters specific for your installation.
 ldap_filter: (sAMAccountName=%u)

 # If your LDAP servers require a password to connect, add that to the conf file.